Solo Travel in The Lake District

-Types of Girl about the Globe – Active GatG, Nature GatG
+Types of Girl about the Globe (GatG) – Active GatG, Nature GatG

 If you like the great outdoors, then days out in the Lake District is ideal for the outdoors solo.
 The beautiful scenery and rich countryside is dotted with hidden streams, waterfalls, mountains and of course, lakes.
 There is plenty of activity and adventure.
 Hiking is one of the favourite things to do in the Lakes, as well as climbing and mountain biking.
 Or you can sit back and enjoy the scenery with some local food and a pint of local beer or cider.
 It's also a place for Star Wars fans, as the Lake District featured as a backdrop to several scenes in Force Awakens.

 Below is our guide to the Lake District including places to go in the Lake District, activities to do, the best places to visit in the Lake District for solos, and recommended places to stay.
 All companies included have been recommended by solo female travellers and come with our Solo Female Friendly endorsement.
 Just choose the relevant section or read the full article.

 - The Lake District

 - Top Lake District Attractions

 - Places To Visit in The Lake District

 - Best Things To Do in The Lake District

 - Lake District Tours

 - Restaurants and Cafes in The Lake District